-A core part of this strategy is to hold investments that match liabilities as closely as possible by timing, amount and currency.
+A core part of this strategy is to hold investments that match liabilities as closely as possible by timing, amount, and currency.

-A £400m portfolio of conventional and index linked gilts is held to provide protection against the effect of falling interest rates leading to increased Risk Margin and Solvency Capital Requirements, while providing additional protection against the risk of future inflation leading to higher than anticipated operating costs.
+The Staff Pension Scheme currently hedges its interest rate and inflation exposure by reference to the trustee funding basis.
+A portfolio of interest rate swaps and zero-coupon inflation swaps is held to provide protection against the effect of falling interest rates leading to increased Risk Margin and Solvency Capital Requirements, while providing additional protection against the risk of future inflation leading to higher than anticipated operating costs.
+This portfolio is also used to align overall balance sheet sensitivity within target levels.